yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 But here we are, in the year of 2021 and we still managed to survive (some people may say it's debatable.
 Ask me again when covid is over).
 Although I can almost forsee there might be a Y10K problem on January 1, 10000.
 But I trust our future generations can handle this just fine!

 Just like the value of irrational numbers, there’s no end in the pursuit of perfection.
 It may be hard for us to wait until 100% SLA to ship a service or roll out an update; we can only make the `good enough` decisions to the best of our knowledge, within timeframe and resource restraints, while always keep in mind that this is actually not good enough.
-And when there's a problem, we will find a solution, always.
+And when there's a problem, we will find a solution, **always**.
 Growth mindset, folks!

 ---